silentdiverchris/Archivist/README.md

 # Caveat
 Code and executables provided as-is, caveat emptor.
 This system runs on my machines several times a day to process my own precious files and it is written with caution in mind by somebody experienced enough to be paranoid about these things.

-It doesn't write to, or delete any of the source files it processes with one exception, it will delete unencrypted files in the 'secure directories' if any are defined, but only when it's specifically told to, after having checked the encryption reported success and that the new encrypted version of the file exists.
+It doesn't write to or delete any of the source files it processes with one exception, it will delete unencrypted files in the 'secure directories' if any are defined, but only when it's specifically told to, after having checked an encrypted version exists, or that a new encryption reported success and that the newly encrypted version of the file exists.

 In the end, if it ruins your day, life or marriage, it's not my responsibility.
-Having said that, I would be devastated if it did.
+Having said that, I would be devastated if it did, which would obviously be a great comfort to you.

 # The process